KathrynShea/movie_saga/README.md

 ## Feature List

 > NOTE: Start by taking inventory of the existing code.
 Part of the work for setting up sagas has been done for you.
+## Back-End

+### Database
+- [x] Tag, Image tables
+- [ ] Create a Junction Table for storing the tags associated with the images

+### Routes
+- [ ] GET `/api/tags` -- Should return all tags
+- [ ] GET `/api/images` -- Should return all images, and tags associated with those images.
+- [ ] POST `/api/images/addtag` -- Should add a tag associated with an image

+## Front End

 ### Carousel

 ** DO NOT USE ANY PREBUILT CAROUSEL NOR CAROUSEL-ISH THING ** You can build this!
 Other components from Material-UI are fine.

-- [ ] Client side route that displays a single image at a time, using data from database.
+- [ ] Client-side view that displays a single image at a time, using data from database.
 - [ ] Each image should have an ability to cycle through to the next/previous image.
+These should always work -- if you hit next on the last picture, it should go to the first image.
 - [ ] With each image, users should be able to assign tags to the current image and save in the database.
 For base mode, duplicate tags are fine.
 - [ ] Use Sagas for API requests to your server
-- [ ]

-### Admin Page

-- [ ] Client side route that displays a form allowing you to add a new project to your portfolio
-- [ ] Include a drop down menu with a list of tags
-- [ ] Send data to the server and notify the user of success or failure
-- [ ] List projects by name and allow the user to delete them
-- [ ] Include a button that navigates to the project page

 ### General Tasks